 Don’t let the mileage or the fundraising goal daunt you: WABA staff will be there with snacks and support every mile of this life-changing ride.
 New friends, great meals, camping under the stars…and, after seeing this gorgeous wild region by bicycle you’ll never look at it the same again.
 We’ll take this journey together—and WABA will take care of everything so you can focus on the ride and meeting your fundraising goal.

 Got questions?
-Join us for a virtual interest meeting on Wednesday, April 15 at the WABA office.
+Join us for a virtual interest meeting on Wednesday, June 3 at 5 pm.

 Can’t make the meeting?
 Email email@example.com to schedule a call where you can ask all your questions!

 Fundraising Commitment: Minimum $1000 by Monday, October 5, 2020

 Included in Registration: Meals, snacks, and beverages; mess kit; 3 nights of accommodations; transportation for you, your gear, and your bike to Cumberland, MD from Rockville, MD; and a WABA in the Wild Jersey for you to wear on the ride and beyond.